matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 So pods obviously can work with transients, right?
 All they're doing is taking the policy out and putting it into the pod, right?
 You can take a persistent map and put it in, it will be turned into a transient.
 You can apply procs inside and eventually get a persistent map out.
 But the cool thing about pocs is, while that's a really efficient way to implement the proc, and that's really great, the system and their guarantees of procs will apply even if you weren't using transients.
 Not using transients has a performance cost, but it doesn't cost otherwise, it's not a semantic difference.
 Right?
 We already said the overall use of a proc is functional at either end.

 So imagine, if you just had a recipe that says, you must give me something immutable and a way to turn that into something mutable, that the procs can apply to, and you must give me another recipe to take that mutable thing and create a value out the other side.
 You can make a pod around that, that will make it safe to use.
-For instance, you can make it safe to take strings, turn them into StringBuilders, append a bunch of stuff to them, and get a string result, without any potential for clashes, or even safely across multiple threads without the goofiness of trying to get a synchronized data structure, as if there was such a thing.
+For instance, you can make it safe to take Strings, turn them into StringBuilders, append a bunch of stuff to them, and get a String result, without any potential for clashes, or even safely across multiple threads without the goofiness of trying to get a synchronized data structure, as if there was such a thing.

 So that's really cool because that means that we have the first construct that could apply to ordinary Java stuff.
 It could let Java stuff play our game.